panweihit/BSID/README.md

 2. DistriID is a distributed implementation of the above Vanilla version.

-It's strongly recommended that you use this code
+It's recommended that you use this code: